NoraH1to/yue/README.md

 ![](./res/book_list.png)

-You can see more preview images [here](./PREVIEW.md), or visit the deployed site directly [yue.norah1to.com](https://yue.norah1to.com)
+You can learn more by visiting the deployed site [yue.norah1to.com](https://yue.norah1to.com)

 ## 🧐 Why